Skip to main content

 A recipient of the Yamaha Corporation Top 40 Music Educator Award and a Musical America Top Professional of the Year, Dr. Justin John Moniz serves as Associate Director of Vocal Performance and Coordinator of Vocal Pedagogy at New York University’s (NYU) Steinhardt School where he holds the rank of Music Associate Professor.
 At NYU, Moniz leads the graduate vocal pedagogy program, teaches courses in pedagogic theory, practice, applied voice, independent research, and directs the DownBeat Award-winning NYU Pop/Rock Ensemble, a group he founded in 2019.
 He also serves as Program Director of the Contemporary Vocal Summer Workshop.
 In addition to his appointment at NYU, Dr. Moniz is a member of the Vocal Arts Faculty at Manhattan School of Music where he teaches Vocal Wellness & Physiology.
 He previously served as Chair of Vocal Studies at Millikin University and Visiting Instructor of Opera at the Oberlin Conservatory of Music.

 Dr. Moniz's current and former students regularly appear on Broadway, international tours, national television, and in regional theaters and opera houses including Central City Opera, Sarasota Opera, Opera PhiladelphiaUtah Festival Opera & Musical Theatre, Virginia Opera, Ohio Light Opera, Portland Opera, and the New York Philharmonic.
-The scholarly work of his graduate students has seen over a dozen publications in the Journal of Singing, Journal of Voice, Voice and Speech Review, Australian Voice, Journal of Interdisciplinary Voice Studies, and VOICEPrints.
-Recent graduates of the program have joined the faculties at NYU, Temple UniversitySyracuse University, Texas State University, Sam Houston State University, and The American Academy of Dramatic Arts.
-Under his leadership, the NYU Vocal Pedagogy Outreach Program (VPOP) has reached over 1,000 students from nearly 20 underserved communities across the continental United States.
-His paper, “Assessing the Impact of Vocal Pedagogy Outreach Activities on Geographically, Culturally, and Economically Disadvantaged Communities,” was presented at the 13th Annual Conference on Visual and Performing Arts, hosted by the Athens Institute for Education and Research.
+The scholarly work of his graduate students has seen nearly two dozen publications in the Journal of Singing, Journal of Voice, Voice and Speech Review, Australian Voice, Journal of Interdisciplinary Voice Studies, and VOICEPrints.
+Recent graduates of the program have joined the faculties at NYU, Temple UniversitySyracuse University, Texas State University, Sam Houston State University, and The American Academy of Dramatic Arts

 A leading expert on vocal pedagogy and wellness, Dr. Moniz is regularly engaged as a guest clinician and consultant for organizations including the National Association of Teachers of Singing (NATS), the National Opera Association (NOA), The Royal Conservatory of MusicNew England ConservatoryBoston University, Boston Conservatory at Berklee, and Barry's Bootcamp, among others.
 Dr. Moniz is also a mentor teacher for the NATS National Mentoring Collaborative and the NATS Mentored Teaching Experience.
 He has served as a faculty member for the Vocal Pedagogy Professional Workshop at Boston Conservatory at Berklee.
-Locally, Dr. Moniz is an active member of the NATS-NYC Chapter where he serves as Vice President and Chair of Student Auditions.
+Locally, Dr. Moniz is an active member of the NATS-NYC Chapter where he serves as President, having recently concluded work as Vice President and Chair of Student Auditions.
 In addition, he is a full voting member of the Pan American Vocology Association.
-Most recently, Dr. Moniz concluded four years of service as Co-Chair of the Inclusivity, Diversity, Equity, and Access Committee for NOA.
+Most recently, Dr. Moniz finished four years of service as Co-Chair of the Inclusivity, Diversity, Equity, and Access Committee for NOA.

 A widely recognized researcher and accomplished author, Dr. Moniz serves as an associate editor for the Journal of Singing, where he is the author of “The Versatile Voice” column.
 He has written numerous scholarly articles and reviews for the Journal of Singing, The Opera Journal, and VOICEPrints.
 Dr. Moniz is currently working on his new book, Your Pop/Rock Prescription, which highlights a vowel-driven approach to contemporary vocal styles.
 In addition, he is concluding work on a second book entitled, A Fight for the Light: Underrepresented Journeys to the Stage, alongside co-author Minnita Daniel Cox.
 The piece celebrates trailblazing performers and highlights the trials and tribulations of prominent Black opera singers including Denyce Graves, Martina Arroyo, George Shirley, and many others.
 Most recently, Dr. Moniz was awarded Steinhardt’s prestigious Faculty Development & Diversity Innovation Grant for his project, Paving New Paths: Understanding Trans Identities On-Stage & Off